 The band recorded several songs towards their next album, but Randy left the group due to his unhappiness with the drugs and other lifestyle choices the rest of the group was making (and, no doubt, because his conversion to Mormonism left him at odds with the rest of the group).
 Those recordings were set aside, and Randy was replaced by a series of guitar players.

 The next single did not do as well as those Randy had played on.
-Hand Me Down World only got as high as #17 in the US although it kept their string of top ten Canadian singles going.
+Hand Me Down World only got as high as #17 in the US in 1070.
+It did do well enough to keep their string of top ten Canadian singles going.
 The band even played the song on The Midnight Special.

 The Guess Who had a half-dozen more top forty records before Burton left in 1975.
 Burton subsequently had a few solo hits from 1976 to 1977 beginning with the top ten record Stand Tall.

 Randy formed Brave Belt in 1971 and that group eventually morphed into Bachman-Turner Overdrive and BTO and had a number of hits.